stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 To install Go on macOS, use [Homebrew](http://brew.sh/).

-To install the current version of Go on Linux, use FIXME, or a [Docker image](https://store.docker.com/images/golang).
+To install the current version of Go on Linux, use the package from the official Website, or a [Docker image](https://store.docker.com/images/golang).
 Docker, Inc. maintain the Docker images.
-Linux distributions supply older versions of Go.
+Linux distributions supply versions of Go, but these will frequently be older than the current release.

 # Choosing a Code Editor or IDE #